LukeHipkiss/Prospect_Insight/README.md

 - `report.url` - Returns the final url of the lighthouse audit.
 This is not necessarily the originally provided URL, as any redirects during the lighthouse auditing result in the final URL changing.
 - `report.metrics` - Returns the sub metric dictionary.
-- `report.overall_performance_score` - Returns the overall audit performance score, derived from the individual weighting and timing of each metric.
+- `report.performance_score` - Returns the overall audit performance score, derived from the individual weighting and timing of each metric.
 - `report.score(METRIC_NAME)` - Returns the performance score of an individual metric.
 - `report.timing(METRIC_NAME)` - Returns the metric timing recorded in milliseconds.